rahullengare/EBS-Mounting/README.md

 # Attach and Mount an EBS Volume on EC2
 ## **About the Project**

 This project demonstrates how to **attach and mount an Amazon EBS (Elastic Block Store) volume** to an **EC2 (Elastic Compute Cloud) instance** using AWS.
-The goal is to expand the storage capacity of a running EC2 instance by adding a separate volume that can be used to store files, databases, or application data.
+It starts with launching a virtual server (EC2), creating a new storage volume (EBS), and connecting to the server using SSH.
+The storage volume is then attached to the server, partitioned using fdisk, formatted with the XFS file system, and mounted to folders like /mnt and /opt.
+The /etc/fstab file is updated so the volume mounts automatically when the server restarts.
+This project is useful for learning how to manage extra storage on cloud servers in a simple and practical way.

 The process involves:
+- launch a instance
 - Creating a new EBS volume
 - Attaching it to an EC2 instance
-- Formatting and mounting it on the Linux system
+- Formatting and mounting this volume

 ## **Tools and Technologies:**

 - **Amazon Web Services (AWS)** – Cloud platform to host and manage infrastructure
 - **Amazon EC2** – Service to launch and manage virtual servers in the cloud
-- **SSH:** Secure terminal access to EC2 instance
+- **Amazon EBS (Elastic Block Store)** – Used to attach extra storage volumes to EC2
-- **Amazon Linux**: The operating system used on the EC2 instance.
+- **Amazon Linux** – The operating system used on the EC2 instance
+- **SSH (Secure Shell)** – To securely connect to the EC2 instance from local machine
+- **fdisk** – Tool used to create partitions on the EBS volume
+- **mkfs.xfs** – Command to format partitions with the XFS file system

 ## What is EBS?